michal-h21/make4ht/README.md

 :    efficient generation of SVG pictures using Dvisvgm.
 It can utilize multiple processor cores and generates only changed images.

+inlinecss

+:    load the `inlinecss` DOM filter.

 join\_colors

-:    load the `joincolors` domfilter for all HTML files.
+:    load the `joincolors` DOM filter for all HTML files.

 latexmk\_build